View, create, edit, or delete projects

 Continue in StackBlitz

 If you decide you want to stop working via the Bolt chatbox interface, you can continue working on your project in StackBlitz’s IDE.
 StackBlitz is Bolt’s parent company, and accounts are automatically linked.
-To open your Bolt project in the StackBlitz web IDE: In your project, click Export > Open in StackBlitz.
+To open your Bolt project in the StackBlitz web IDE, follow these steps:

 Learn more about the StackBlitz IDE in StackBlitz’s documentation.